Continuous gravitational wave detection to understand the generation mechanism of fast radio bursts: Discussion and conclusions

 \section{Discussion and conclusions}

-Using the Gertsenshtein-Zel'dovich effect is relatively novel for pulsar astronomy.
+Using the GZ effect is relatively novel for pulsar astronomy.
 In this paper, we have considered two typical FRBs.
 From their measured pulse widths, we have calculated the rotation period of the pulsar (be it a white dwarf or a neutron star), whose magnetosphere is responsible for the GZ effect.
 Further, from their peak flux and the frequency at which the FRB is observed, we have calculated the surface magnetic field of the pulsar.
 Note that, apart from all of the observed parameters, the only unknown quantity is $A_+$, which is inversely proportional to $\abs{B^{(0)}_y}$.
 We have chosen $A_+$ in such a way that it can account for ordinary (less magnetic) WDs and NSs as well as the highly magnetized ones, like magnetars.
-We have used this magnetic field value to execute the {\sc xns} code in order to determine the structure of the pulsar, and consequently, the $\mathrm{S/N}$ of the GW signal, assuming the initial $\chi$ to be $45^\circ$ as illustrated in Figure~\ref{Fig: FRB160920}.
-We have used the time-stacking technique to obtain the $\mathrm{S/N}$.
-Of course, there are additional observational techniques, such as the Hough transform, resampling methods, etc.~\citep{2010PhRvD..81h4032P,2011BASI...39..181D}, that could be used to obtain a better $\mathrm{S/N}$, but this is beyond the scope of this paper.
+We have used this magnetic field value to execute the {\sc xns} code in order to determine the structure of the pulsar, and consequently, the $\mathrm{S/N}$ of the GW signal, assuming the initial $\chi$ to be $45^\circ$ as illustrated in Figure~\ref{Fig: FRB160920}--\ref{Fig: FRB180817_2}.
+There might be additional observational techniques, such as the Hough transform, resampling methods, etc.~\citep{2010PhRvD..81h4032P,2011BASI...39..181D}, which might be computationally favourable, but discussion about them is beyond the scope of this paper.
 We only illustrate here that it is possible to shed light on the nature of FRBs using gravitational wave observations.

-We have shown that the LIGO and LISA cannot detect continuous GWs.
-However, if the rotation frequency of the source is such that it falls in the LISA-frequency range, only BBO and DECIGO would detect the gravitational radiation within 1\,yr of the observation period, provided the source is a WD.
-On the other hand, if the source is a NS and rotating faster, such that its rotation frequency falls in the LIGO-frequency range, then CE and ET detectors can detect the gravitational radiation depending on the surface magnetic field.
+We have shown that the LIGO and LISA cannot detect continuous GWs from the isolated WDs or NSs bearing the configurations (rotation frequencies, magnetic fields, and distances) suggested in the aforementioned examples.
+However, if the rotation frequency of the source is such that it falls in the LISA-frequency range, only BBO and DECIGO would detect the gravitational radiation within 1\,yr of the observation period, provided the source is a WD even though it is extra-galactic.
+On the other hand, if the source is a NS and rotates faster, such that its rotation frequency falls in the LIGO-frequency range, then CE and ET detectors can detect the gravitational radiation depending on the surface magnetic field.
 They can detect the GWs if the source is a magnetar with the surface field around $3\times10^{15}\rm\,G$.